joanvila/joanvila.github.io/_posts/1016-12-24-free-software-and-education.md

 As we can see, the first freedom gives the children the control of the programs and doesn't submit them to the willings of the owners of the program.

-The second freedom is good for the curious children.
-The ones that are interested in technology and want to know how the programs work.
+The second freedom is good for curious kids.
+The ones that are interested in technology and want to know how a program works.
 With this freedom, they will be able to study the source code and the teacher can help them to do so.
-Born programmers, at the age of 12 will be very grateful to be able to understand how the program works.
+Born programmers will be very grateful to be able to understand how the software works.

-We've been saying that there must be equality between the children, so the third freedom provides this right.
+We've been saying that there must be equality between children, so the third freedom provides this right.
 Sharing is a good thing and when it comes to software it shouldn't be different.

 # Conclusion

+Children should be given the ability to choose which option fits better in each case.
+They should be taught the advantages and disadvantages of using a privative software against a free software solution instead of teaching them how to use only the privative ones.

+Changing from free software to privative software is easy.
+However, changing from privative software to free software is difficult because the owners of the privative one don't want and will coerce the users to stay with them.

-With this post, I'm not saying that privative software is always evil.
+To finish the post, I would like to remark that privative software is NOT always evil.
 In many areas, this kind of software is useful and necessary.
 However, not in school.

-Children should be given the ability to choose which option fits better in each case.
-They should be taught the advantages and disadvantages of using a privative software instead of a free software solution instead of teaching them how to use the privative ones.

-Changing from free software to privative software is easy.
-However, changing from privative software to free software is difficult because the owners of the privative one don't want and will coerce the users to not change.